holoviz/panel/doc/how_to/index.md

 Discover the different APIs offered by Panel and how to choose between them.
 :::

-:::{grid-item-card} {octicon}`codespaces;2.5em;sd-mr-1` Declare UIs with parameters
+:::{grid-item-card} {octicon}`rows;2.5em;sd-mr-1` Create Components
-:link: param/index
+:link: components/index
 :link-type: doc

-Discover how to use Parameters with Panel to automatically generate UIs without writing GUI code.
+Discover how to construct and customize visible components
 :::

 :::{grid-item-card} {octicon}`link;2.5em;sd-mr-1` Link Parameters